fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 When editing vectors within QGIS application, you have to first start editing mode for a particular layer, then do some modifications and finally commit (or rollback) the changes.
-All the changes you do are not written until you commit them --- they stay in layer's in-memory editing buffer.
+All the changes you make are not written until you commit them --- they stay in layer's in-memory editing buffer.
 It is possible to use this functionality also programmatically --- it is just another method for vector layer editing that complements the direct usage of data providers.
 Use this option when providing some GUI tools for vector layer editing, since this will allow user to decide whether to commit/rollback and allows the usage of undo/redo.
-When committing changes, all changes from the editing buffer are saved to data provider.
+When changes are commited, all changes from the editing buffer are saved to data provider.

+The methods are similar to the ones we have seen in the provider, but they are called on the `QgsVectorLayer <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorLayer.html>`_ object instead.

+For these methods to work, the layer must be in editing mode.
+To start the editing mode, use the is `startEditing() <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorLayer.html#qgis.core.QgsVectorLayer.startEditing>`_ method.
+To stop editing, use the `commitChanges() <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorLayer.html#qgis.core.QgsVectorLayer.commitChanges>`_ or `rollBack() <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorLayer.html#qgis.core.QgsVectorLayer.rollBack`_ methods.
+The first one will commit all your changes to the data source, while the second one will discard them and will not modify the data source at all.

-To find out whether a layer is in editing mode, use :func:`isEditable` --- the editing functions work only when the editing mode is turned on.
-Usage of editing functions
+To find out whether a layer is in editing mode, use the `isEditable <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorLayer.html#qgis.core.QgsVectorLayer.isEditable>`_ method.

+Here you have some examples that demonstrate how to use these editing methods.

 .. code-block:: python